 Micrometeorite Type: Barred Olivine

-Additional Information: Micrometeorite presented in white slide, accompanied by a 8 x 10 photograph and specimen identification card — all handsomely mounted in a 12″ x 12″ sleek black frame with slate grey accents.
+Additional Information: Micrometeorite presented in white slide, accompanied by a 8 x 10 photograph and specimen identification card.

 Notes of Interest: Barred Olivines (BO) are formed at lower temperatures, around 3300 degrees Fahrenheit.
 They are the most commonly-found variety of micrometeorite; BO spherules can easily be identified by the parallel bars of olivine that tend to run perpendicular to the length of the micrometeorite itself.
 Some BOs will have nickel-iron beads protruding from their surface; in essence, little metal beads frozen in time.
 As the particle enters the atmosphere, it melts.
 Heavier metals sink to the core and if the micrometeorite is spinning rapidly, heavier metal beads are forced outward.
 If the micrometeorite is stable, however, the heavier metal will have more inertia, thus continuing its travel as the particle slows down.
 In both cases, the metal bead is frozen as the liquid sphere crystalizes.